-If thinking about a classic luxury watch, you intend to go further than contemplating which Rolex model suits you best, you might be interested in a little introduction.
-Indeed, there are numerous other icons of the watchmaking industry which have been there for decades and some even for centuries, well worth your attention.
+If, when thinking about a classic luxury watch, you are interested to go further than contemplating about which Rolex model suits you best, you might be interested in a little introduction.
+Indeed, there are numerous other icons of the watchmaking industry that have been there for decades and some even for centuries, well worth your attention.

-Instead, let’s focus on classic luxury mechanical timepieces, which will not only make you stand out but also keep happy your banker, making a great investment, and demonstrating steady appreciation over the years.
+Instead, let’s focus on timepieces made by classic watch brands, which will not only make you stand out but also keep happy your banker, making a great investment, and demonstrating steady appreciation over the years.
 The list below is non-exhaustive and includes only a first dozen of 1st tier brands coveted by most collectors.
 A simple alphabetical order would help to avoid prejudice from our side, letting facts guide you in making your own top selection.

 1. Audemars Piguet